imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

 -   **compute=\[in 512x512x512 blocks\]** most likely we will have to compute in blocks unless we have really a lot of memory available.
 -   **fiji.plugin.Multi\_View\_Deconvolution.psfSize = 31;** this parameter should be considered advanced for now, it specifies the size of the area used to extract the Point Spread Function (PSF) from the beads in the image.
 Default is 19.

-otherwise the parameters are similar to content based fusion or constants.''
+otherwise the parameters are similar to content based fusion or constants.

 on a cluster node when submitted by **submit-jobs**